thisisashwinraj/VerticalX-Recommendation-System/README.md

 ```
 streamlit run app.py
 ```
 Command may take upto 30 sec before opening the streamlit app on the browser with local url: http://localhost:8501.
 The working demo for the application hosted over heroku may sometimes crash with connection timed out message.
-This is because the program exceeds Heroku's soft limit of slug size(500mb) - including the program and all its dependencies
+This is because the program exceeds Heroku's soft limit for slug size - including the program, and all of its dependencies

 ### Directory Structure
 VerticalX's development takes place on GitHub.
 Submit any bugs that you may encounter to the issues tracker with a reproducible example, demonstrating the problem in accordance with the [issue template]() present in contributing files.